Mortisshadow/minimal-tv-icons/README.md

 ## Icon Requests

 Want an icon that isn't in the pack yet?
 You can request one — but please read the Philosophy and Style Guidelines sections first.

+Please open **one issue per app** and include a short description of what the app does, so I can evaluate whether it fits the scope of this pack.

 I will only work with high-quality source material.
 When submitting a request, you have two options:

 **Option A — Submit an SVG**
 Provide a clean, official SVG of the app logo.
 I will then export it in all four resolutions (4K, Full HD, 1280x720, 1280x768) with a matching background.

 **Option B — Do it yourself**
 Create the icons yourself in all four resolutions following the existing style, and open a pull request.

 Requests without source material or with low-quality logos will not be fulfilled.
 There is no guarantee or timeframe for when a requested icon will be added.

-To submit a request, open a GitHub Issue and include the app name and your SVG or a link to a high-quality source.
+To submit a request, open a GitHub Issue and include the app name, a short description, and your SVG or a link to a high-quality source.

 ---